I really love thinking of DIY gift ideas (I’m full of ideas!), so it’s kind of strange that I rarely give gifts.

 4. Then write inspirational love quotes on them!
 I found inspirational love quotes online (here are some on Pinterest).

-#4 Homemade Gift Idea – DIY Foot Scrubber (Made from a Home Depot Sanding Block!)
+#4 Gift Ideas: DIY Foot Scrubber Made from a Sanding Block!

 This is an idea I came up with years ago.
-You know those hand-held sanders from Home Depot?
+You know those hand-held sanders from the home improvement store?
 Well, I actually use them for exfoliating my feet!
-Hey, maybe you have perfect feet, but my feet get disgusting!
-LOL.
-I mean, that’s not really something I should be divulging to the nation, but it’s true!
-Especially in the winter time.
+Hey, maybe you have perfect feet, but my feet need some help in cold weather! 😉

 Soak your feet about 20 mins in a bucket of hot water.
 Then put this DIY sanding block exfoliator to your feet (medium grit), you won’t believe how smooth and silky they feel (and how grossed out you’ll be at all the gunk that rubs off!)